arkency/posts/posts/2016-04-29-packaging-ruby-programs-in-nixos.md

 Let's generate `Gemfile.lock` file by running `bundle install` command.

 Now, if we have both `Gemfile` and `Gemfile.lock` in one directory, you can generate `gemset.nix` using Bundix tool. `gemset.nix` is basically a `Gemfile.lock` but written in nix language.
-Bundix is not yet finished, thus it is not able to translate less used `Gemfile` features like `path:` attribute.
+We need it because we want Nix to know what are dependencies of our package.
+Note that bundix is not yet finished, thus it is not able to translate less used `Gemfile` features like `path:` attribute.

 Examplary gemset.nix looks like this: